Deltares/tcBuildViewer/README.md

 This web-app provides a bird's-eye view on the build-result history/correlations for big projects to help tackle technical debt in passing their test-benches.

-In a later stage (Q1 2023) we will implement features to better support build-result before merging branches.
+In a later stage (Q1 2023) we will implement features to better support build-results before merging branches.

 ## Installation steps
 1. Host tcBuildViewer on a webserver.